aakarsh-1123/Surge/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using the provided `requirements.txt` file.
-3. Navigate to the specific code file you wish to run (e.g., `logistic_regression.py`).
+3. Navigate to the specific code file you wish to run.
 4. Run the code using a Python interpreter.
 5. The results and any generated models will be displayed or saved based on the implementation.